-Rumsey also coached the team’s linebackers this season, a role he previously handled in two separate stints from 2011-13 and 2001-07.
-He served as defensive line coach twice, from 1998-2000 and the 2010 season, and was safeties coach from 2008-09.
-In his time as defensive coordinator, Rumsey has coached 61 all-conference selections, and has been the position coach for 22 all-conference honorees.
+Rumsey will also coach the team’s linebackers this season, a role he previously handled in two separate stints from 2011-13 and 2001-07.
+He served as defensive line coach from 1998-2000 as well as the 2010 and 2014 seasons, and was safeties coach from 2008-09.
+In his time as defensive coordinator, Rumsey has coached 69 all-conference selections, and has been the position coach for 24 all-conference honorees.
 During this time, the Marist defense has earned national recognition.

 In 2012, Marist finished first in the FCS ranks in Red Zone Defense.
 The Red Foxes allowed the opposition to score on just 23 of its 40 trips (57.5 percent) inside the Marist 20-yard line.
 Marist also ranked among that national leaders in turnover ratio, going plus-9 in turnovers over 11 games last season.